TerraConstructs/intro-workshop/workshop/content/english/20-typescript/20-create-project/500-deploy.md

 are used in the toolkit's operation.
 For example, the stack includes an S3 bucket that is used to store templates and assets during the deployment process.

-You can use the `cdk bootstrap` command to install the bootstrap stack into an
+You can use the `cdktf bootstrap` command to install the bootstrap stack into an
 environment:

 ```